 - Do I have others to turn to if I change my mind?

 - In that case, what would a separation look like?

 Dr. David Hawkins, an expert in relationships has written, “There has to be a breakdown before there is a breakthrough”.
 What this means is that the abuser is unable to gain perspective about their own culpability until there is a serious loss.
 Here, separation serves as a tangible boundary with a measurable consequence signifying to the abuser that they might lose their entire relationship.
-Often for victims when they are in a relationship that has deteriorated, we cannot gain perspective, ensure our safety, access our own self-efficacy.
+Often for victims when they are in a relationship that has deteriorated, they cannot gain perspective, ensure their safety, or access their own self-efficacy.
 So, setting this important boundary provides the space and time to obtain these important objectives.

 If this is the case, separation can offer:

 - A safety net from emotional and/or physical battery

 - Discovery of new ways to be taken seriously